Everything you Need to Know about Xeriscaping in Central Texas

 The Unsung Hero: Mulch and Groundcovers

-Weed fabric is a contentious topic.
-While useful under gravel pathways, it should generally be avoided in planting beds.
-It can suffocate soil over time and prevents organic mulch from decomposing and feeding the earth.
-Instead, rely on a thick layer of mulch and professional weed and pest control to keep unwanted invaders at bay.
+Weed fabric can be useful under some gravel pathways, but it is not always ideal in planting beds.
+Over time, it can interfere with soil health and prevent organic mulch from feeding the ground beneath it.
+A thick mulch layer, proper plant spacing, and professional weed and pest control can help keep unwanted growth under control.

 Turning Heads: Xeriscaping for Curb Appeal

-Some homeowners worry that xeriscaping looks messy or "wild."
-It doesn't have to.
-The secret is "intentionality."
+Some homeowners worry that xeriscaping will look too wild or unfinished.
+It does not have to.
+The key is intentional design.

 The Investment: Costs and DIY vs. Pro

 Xeriscaping is an investment.
-The upfront cost can be higher than throwing down sod because of the labor involved in removing grass, importing soil, installing drip irrigation, and planting.
+The upfront cost can be higher than simply installing standard turf because the process may involve removing existing grass, improving soil, installing drip irrigation, adding mulch or stone, and planting native or adapted species.

 Partnering with Oak Grove Lawn and Landscape